dindamajesty13/rfid-rag/README.md

 ---

+## Research Scope

+This repository is intended as an **exploratory research artifact**, not a production system.
+The focus is on understanding how retrieval mechanisms, confidence estimation, and fallback strategies affect the grounding behavior and reliability of large language models when applied to structured, non-textual data.

+---

 ## Motivation

 Large language models often produce **plausible but ungrounded answers** when no explicit knowledge is available within model parameters.
 Combining LLMs with external knowledge sources (via vector retrieval and embeddings) helps anchor responses on **actual data**, addressing: